Sentinel-1 Burst InSAR Product Guide¶

 Polarization refers to the direction of travel of an electromagnetic wave.
 A horizontal wave is transmitted so that it oscillates in a plane parallel to the surface imaged, while a vertical wave oscillates in a plane perpendicular to the surface imaged.

 Most modern SAR systems can transmit chirps with either a horizontal or vertical polarization.
 In addition, some of these sensors can listen for either horizontal or vertical backscatter.
-This gives rise to 4 different types of returns: HH, HV, VV, and VH, with the first letter indicating the transmission method and the second the receive method.
+This results in the potential for 4 different types of returns: HH, HV, VV, and VH, with the first letter indicating the transmission method and the second the receive method.
 For example, VH is a vertically polarized transmit signal with horizontally polarized echoes recorded.

-Perpendicular Baseline
+Perpendicular Baseline¶

 The term baseline refers to the physical distance between the two vantage points from which images used as an InSAR pair are acquired.
 The baseline is decomposed into perpendicular (also called normal) and parallel components, as shown in Figure 2.